 - Si odiano → they hate each other

-To make it easier, to start using a reflexive verb correctly everything you need to know is that, what makes different an Italian reflexive verb from a regular one is that its infinite has a –si joint onto it (and drops the last “e”)
+All you need to know to use the Italian reflexive verbs correctly is that what makes then different from a regular verbs is that its infinite has a –si joint onto it (and drops the last “e”)

 What does the “si” stand for?

-“Si” is the so-called reflexive pronoun which in English stands for oneself.
+The “si” is the so-called reflexive pronoun (pronome riflessivo) which in English stands for oneself.